 Thousands of orange ribbons line the area surrounding Bracebridge Falls, and on Sept.
 18, locals will come together to add thousands more in honour of Indigenous lives lost at Canada’s residential schools.

 Bracebridge resident NisoMakwa, a two-spirit member of Qalipu Mi’kmaq First Nations whose name means Three Bear in English, has already tied about 2,250 ribbons.
 Now, he’s working with the Muskoka Indigenous Friendship Community to host a ribbon tying blitz at the falls at 9 a.m. on Sept.
-18. He originally planned to tie 4,100 ribbons to represent the student deaths confirmed by the Truth and Reconciliation Commission, but after sharing his plans with the community and connecting with Theresa Buker, founder of the Muskoka Indigenous Friendship Community, he decided to go for 6,509 ribbons to match the current estimate of Indigenous children recovered from unmarked graves at residential schools.
+18. He originally planned to tie 4,100 ribbons to represent the student deaths confirmed by the Truth and Reconciliation Commission, but after sharing his plans with the community and connecting with Theresa Buker, founder of the Muskoka Indigenous Friendship Community, he decided to go for 6,509 ribbons to match the current estimate of Indigenous children discovered in unmarked graves at residential schools.

 “When I realized how much support was actually behind the idea, and people wanted to get involved and donate and help out, me and Theresa got together and were just like, ‘Let’s go for the full number and do it on the 18th,’” NisoMakwa said.